Beyer-Yan/Limon/README.md

 make
 ```

-The `make` command will build limon into the static library named liblimon.a, which locates in spdk/build/lib.
+The `make` command will build limon into the static library named libspdk_limon.a, which locates in spdk/build/lib.
 Nextly, build the application.

 ```shell
 cd Limon/apps/format